Eyevinn/channel-engine-docs/docs/usage-guide.md

 - `alwaysNewSegments`: Force all new HLS media sequences to always contain at least 1 new segment.
 Default is false.
 - `diffCompensationRate`: The rate for how much time is added on each sequence to slow down the playhead until it is back on schedule.
 Default is 0.5 (delay with half a segment duration).

+## Master manifest filtering

+The engine supports a very simplistic and basic filtering of media playlists included in the master manifest.
+Currently supports to filter on video bandwidth and video height.
+To specify a filter provide the query parameter `filter` when loading the master manifest, e.g. `(type=="video"ANDheight>200)AND(type=="video"ANDheight<400)`.
+This needs to be URL encoded resulting in the following URL: `http://localhost:8000/channels/1/master.m3u8?filter=%28type%3D%3D%22video%22ANDheight%3E200%29AND%28type%3D%3D%22video%22ANDheight%3C400%29`.

+To filter by video bandwidth use the `systemBitrate` keyword in the query, e.g. `(type=="video"ANDsystemBitrate>2121000)AND(type=="video"ANDsystemBitrate<6161000)`.

+You can also combine the filter conditions, e.g. `(type=="video"ANDheight>240)AND(type=="video"ANDsystemBitrate<4141000)`

 ## Enabling Demuxed Audio
 **LIMITATIONS:** At the moment, only supported for assets with matching audio track GROUP-IDs.
 Assets with different GROUP-IDs on their tracks will not be loaded correctly when transitioning between them, resulting in buffer errors.
 (This will be fixed).